jpsca/sqla-wrapper/docs/docs/alembic-wrapper.md

 The only downside is that you can't use the `alembic` command-line tool anymore.
 Instead, all the usual Alembic command are be available as methods of the wrapper instance and you need to integrate them with your framework/application CLI.

-Is easier than it sounds, specially because the wrapper comes with one-line methods to extend [Click](https://click.palletsprojects.com) (the CLI used by Flask by default) and [pyCEO](https://github.com/jpsca/pyceo) (arguably, the best CLI ever made).
+Is easier than it sounds, specially because the wrapper comes with one-line methods to extend [Click](https://click.palletsprojects.com) (the CLI used by Flask by default) and [Proper CLI](https://github.com/jpsca/proper-cli) (arguably, the best CLI ever made).

 ### Integrating with Flask Click